DKMS-LSL/typeloader/user_manual/submission_ena.md

 ###  Submission not successful
 ![EnaSubmission1](images/ena_submission4b.png)

-If even one sample of the submission fails ENA's tests, ENA will refuse the whole submission.
+If even one allele of the submission fails ENA's tests, ENA will refuse the whole submission.

 As a reply, you get a list of what problem was found for each problematic sample.
 (For your convenience, TypeLoader will automatically insert the appropriate allele name into these messages.)